 Click Here for tab for Smells Like Teen Spirit by Nirvana

-To give you an idea of how iconic and essential this song is to be in every guitarist’s riff vocabulary, in 2001 it was inducted into the Rock and Roll Hall of Fame to be a part of the ‘list of Songs That Shaped Rock and Roll’.
-It’s been dubbed as an ‘anthem for apathetic kids’ which is why it resonated so deeply with Generation X and has gone down in history as one of the greatest songs of all time.
+To give you an idea of how iconic and essential this song is for every guitarist’s riff vocabulary, in 2001 it was inducted into the Rock & Roll Hall of Fame as one of the Songs That Shaped Rock and Roll.
+It’s been dubbed an anthem for apathetic kids, which is why it resonated so deeply with Generation X and has gone down in history as one of the greatest songs of all time.

-Yet another track that was inducted into the Rock and Roll Hall of Fame for being a song that shaped rock and roll.
-Guitarist Eric Clapton really produced some fantastic riffs for this album which ended up as their best-selling record.
+Yet another track that was inducted into the Rock & Roll Hall of Fame for being a song that shaped the genre.
+Guitarist Eric Clapton really produced some fantastic riffs for this album, which ended up as their best-selling record.
 Sunshine of Your Love in particular has a timeless riff that really encompasses that psychedelic blues-rock vibe.